Kabban Mirza

-Kabban Mirza (born 1937 or 1938) is known for singing a couple of melodious songs in Hindi cinema.
-Not much is known about Mirza's life and his whereabouts, though it is known that he belonged to Hapur, Uttar Pradesh.
+Kabban Mirza, born at the Bagh Sher Jung area of Lucknow in 1936, is known for singing a couple of melodious songs in Hindi cinema.
+Moharram in Lucknow was incomplete without his Nauhaas.
+He belonged to the Sidi Samaj of Lucknow.Their roots were from Africa and their ancestors were brought to Lucknow by the Nawabs as gulams [7].

 His singing was featured in the film Razia Sultan, directed by Kamal Amrohi (1983).
 Two of his songs are "Aayee Zanjeer Ki Jhankar" and "Tera Hijr Mera Naseeb Hai".
-He also sang a song, entitled "Is Pyar Ki Basti Mein" for the movie, Sheeba, though he was not given credit for it.
+He also sang a song, titled "Is Pyar Ki Basti Mein" for the movie, Sheeba, though he was not given credit for it.

-Kabban Mirza sang a number 'Aaj Unke Pay-E-Naaz Pein' the film Captain Azaad (1964).
-The song was written by Mohsin Nawab and composed by Peter Nawab, is a rousing qawwali in which Mirza feelingly serenades a woman.
+Kabban Mirza sang another song titled 'Aaj Unke Pay-E-Naaz Pein' the film Captain Azaad (1964).
+The song, written by Mohsin Nawab and composed by Peter Nawab, is a rousing qawwali in which Mirza feelingly serenades a woman.